Madhivarman/MachineLearning-NN-s/Ultra_nerve_segmentation/readme.md

 > python data_preprocessing.py

 Run the above file  to convert the images into trainable format.
+If you want to skip this file, I've uploaded **.npy** files.
+You can directly run **train.py** file for training.